shivasai2828/arizon-fullstack-shivasai/README.md

-# Video Management Application
+# Clone of 1STOPlighting Application

-This project is a full-stack **Video Management Application** built using React, Node.js, Express.js, and MongoDB.
-The application allows users to upload, view, and manage videos, providing features like authentication, filtering, and pagination.
+This project is a full-stackClone of 1STOPlighting built using React, Node.js, Express.js, and MongoDB.
+The application allows users to upload, view, and manage products, providing features like authentication,

 ---